greatman/legendarybot/README.md

-mongodb.address=localhost #Your MongoDB server address mongodb.port=27017 #Your MongoDB server port mongodb.database=legendarybot #Your MongoDB server port. bot.token=Your Discord bot token battlenet.us.key=KEY #Your battle.net API Key battlenet.us.secret= #Your battle.net API Secret
+mongodb.address=localhost #Your MongoDB server address mongodb.port=27017 #Your MongoDB server port mongodb.database=legendarybot #Your MongoDB server port. mongodb.username= #Optional: Your MongoDB username mongodb.password= #Optional: Your MongoDB password mongodb.ssl=False #Optional: True if you want to connect with SSL, False if not bot.token=Your Discord bot token battlenet.us.key=KEY #Your battle.net API Key battlenet.us.secret= #Your battle.net API Secret